 Ideally, though, your download speeds should be fast enough that this doesn’t happen.
 If sharing internet starts becoming a regular problem, it’s time to get a faster internet plan.

 If your provider doesn’t offer faster internet speeds, or the speed tests you run consistently show it underperforming, check out your other options.
 Enter your zip code below, and we’ll show you other providers in your area.

 How can I boost my internet speed?

-To review, here are some tips to try if your internet connection is too slow:
+To review, here are a few tips to try if your internet connection is too slow:

-- Perform a speed test to determine if you’re getting the speeds you pay for.
+- Perform an internet speed test to determine if you’re getting the speeds you pay for.